Search

 By 2000, Greenfield Village began showing its age.
 Buildings and crumbling infrastructure desperately needed repair.
 Museum planners envisioned a revitalized village.
 They created themed "Historic Districts" by relocating and refurbishing the historic structures.
 Workers repaved streets and upgraded water, sewer, electric, and gas lines.
 In June 2003, nine months after restoration began, visitors passed through a new entrance into a reborn Greenfield Village.

-- Soybean Lab Agricultural Gallery before Relocation during the Greenfield Village Restoration Project, September 2002 - By 2000, Greenfield Village began showing its age.
+- Soybean Lab Agricultural Gallery Relocation Site during the Greenfield Village Restoration Project, September-October 2002 - By 2000, Greenfield Village began showing its age.
 Buildings and crumbling infrastructure desperately needed repair.
 Museum planners envisioned a revitalized village.
 They created themed "Historic Districts" by relocating and refurbishing the historic structures.
 Workers repaved streets and upgraded water, sewer, electric, and gas lines.
 In June 2003, nine months after restoration began, visitors passed through a new entrance into a reborn Greenfield Village.

-- 17 September 2002-27 September 2002
+- 26 September 2002-03 October 2002

 - Collections - Artifact